Flash Column Chromatography

 The gel originally used to fill the column was silica gel, which is still widely used.
 They use gas pressure to push the solvent through a silica gel column and compress the column.
 The sample is then applied and the sample is passed through the column using the same (maybe different, but usually the same) solvent.
 The purified components or fractions are then collected and the entire process takes approximately 5 – 10 minutes.
 Usually, a small portion first appears and most of it elutes at the end.
 The collected fractions were subjected to original analysis by thin-layer chromatography (TLC) plates.

-Silica gel chromatography column are used widely in organic chemistry since its appear.
+Silica gel chromatography columns are used widely in organic chemistry since its appearance.
 However, the guidelines are often loose, driven by personal experience, or not well translated when settings are changed.
 However, some things are true yet.
 The lower resolution is caused by Increasing the sample size.
 Compared to high-performance liquid chromatography (HPLC), the resolution of flash column chromatography is already moderate, but sufficient for adequate separation, so an increase in the number will only worsen the situation.
-Second, the optimum flow rate rest with the extent and breadth of the columns and the nature of the gel.
+Second, the optimum flow rate rests with the extent and breadth of the columns and the nature of the gel.
 This is due to the number of plates available, for example, more theoretical plates will be provided by longer and narrower columns, affecting the flow rate.
 Finally, the resolution is affected by the stationary phase.
-It provides a better resolution if the immobile phase or the gel is arranged in the column is more uniform and has a smaller grain size.
-The smaller the grain size, the larger the surface area and the higher the distinguishability.
+It provides a better resolution if the immobile phase of the gel is arranged in the column is more uniform and has a smaller grain size.
+The smaller the grain size, the larger the surface area, and the higher the distinguishability.